lizelive/The_French_Revolution_A_History/01_the_bastille/02_the_paper_age/05_astra_redux_without_cash.md

-# Astræa Redux without Cash.
+# Astræa Redux without Cash

 Observe, however, beyond the Atlantic, has not the new day verily dawned!
 Democracy, as we said, is born; storm-girt, is struggling for life and victory.
 A sympathetic France rejoices over the Rights of Man; in all saloons, it is said, What a spectacle!
 Now too behold our Deane, our Franklin, American Plenipotentiaries, here in position soliciting;[^35] the sons of the Saxon Puritans, with their Old-Saxon temper, Old-Hebrew culture, sleek Silas, sleek Benjamin, here on such errand, among the light children of Heathenism, Monarchy, Sentimentalism, and the Scarlet-woman.
 A spectacle indeed; over which saloons may cackle joyous; though Kaiser Joseph, questioned on it, gave this answer, most unexpected from a Philosophe: ‘Madame, the trade I live by is that of royalist (*Mon métier à moi c’est d’être royaliste*).’